MedSwitcher

 2.4mg2.5mg12.5-15mg20-24 weeks

 Transition timing: Take your last Wegovy injection.
 The following week (on your usual injection day), administer your first Zepbound 2.5mg dose.
 Semaglutide's 7-day half-life means there's overlap coverage during the first week on Zepbound, minimizing any gap in GLP-1 activity.
+See our dose equivalence chart for cross-medication comparisons.

 Important: Even though you're GLP-1-adapted from Wegovy, the GIP component in Zepbound is new.
 Starting at 2.5mg and titrating up every 4 weeks minimizes GI side effects from the novel GIP stimulation.